bourdin07/test_code_Omni_Maxime_Bourdin_Frontend/README.md

 ## Info

-The project use React and use TypeScript.
+The project uses React 17.0.2 and written in TypeScript 4.5.4.
 `npx create-react-app frontend --template typescript`

 - To build the form I used "Formik", and validates data with "Yup".